 Besides having an aquatic setting, the Hôtel Palafitte makes use of environmentally friendly features such as solar panels for hot water and electricity, heating with biogas from kitchen waste, and rainwater collection for toilet flushing.

 The hotel was also designed as a showcase for Siemens electronic technology, although some of the leading-edge features from Expo.02 (such as biometric fingerprint scanning in lieu of room keys) have fallen by the wayside for reasons of practicality or privacy.
-It's a hotel that would appeal to a Google engineer, a Microsoft programmer, or the kind of person who enjoys choosing TV channels with a remote that works like a Palm Pilot.
+It's a hotel that would appeal to a Google engineer, a Microsoft programmer, or a smartphone addict.